code4libyeg/openrefine_workshop_2016/instructions/managing_data/README.md

 ![facet_text](../screenshots/facet_text.png)

-2) Facet on the "Content" column as well

-3) If the "Content" facet does not display data, click on *Set count choice limit* to increase the number of facets allowed.
+2) Facet on the "Content" column as well.
+If this facet does not display data, click on *Set count choice limit* to increase the number of facets allowed.
 For this excercise, set it up to 4000.

 ![facet_two_columns](../screenshots/facet_two_columns.png)

-4) Click on two or three "Path" facets and see how the results adapt in the "Content" facet panel.
+3) Click on two or three "Path" facets and see how the results adapt in the "Content" facet panel.

-5) Reset your facets (you can use the *reset* option or hover over a facet and click on *exclude*).
+4) Reset your facets (you can use the *reset* option or hover over a facet and click on *exclude*).

-6) Facet again, but this time we want to get all geographical names in the dataset.
+5) Facet again, but this time we want to get all geographical names in the dataset.
 To do that, facet on the following paths only:

 ```
 /mods/originInfo/place/placeTerm
 /mods/subject/geographic
 ```

-7) Check the "Content" data and correct a few values using facets.
+6) Check the "Content" data and correct a few values using facets.
 This option edits all instances of a value in one step.
 For example, it looks like there a few different values for "Calgary, AB".
 You can consolidate all values by editing the facets directly.
 Just click on the edit option, available from each facet:

 ![facet_calgary](../screenshots/facet_calgary.png)